 Differentiating Web Assembly with F#

-This post is part of F# Advent calender.
-Thanks Sergey Tihon for arranging this and giving me chance.
+This post is part of F# Advent calendar.
+Thanks Sergey Tihon for arranging this and giving me the chance.

-Fun-Script is not actively maintained.
-But we have another choice called Fable, a logical successor of Fun-Script.
-Fable is also F# to JavaScript tool.
-You can do Full Stack development with Fable as well, with the support of some friends from the zoo.
+FunScript is not actively maintained.
+But we have another choice called Fable, a logical successor of FunScript.
+Fable is also an F# to JavaScript tool.
+You can do full stack development with Fable as well, with the support of some friends from the zoo.
 (Read Giraffe and Zebras here.)

 The world is pretty much balanced.
-We have two good choices to write kind of error-free code in F# for front end development if I haven’t missed any.
-I like to put a disclaimer here; that I am an active maintainer of the awesome fable project.
+We have two good choices to write kind of error-free code in F# for front end development if I haven't missed any.
+I like to put a disclaimer here: I am an active maintainer of the awesome fable project.

 There is one more choice, FSBolero.
-It is F# wrapper around Blazor.
-Blazor is a Web Assembly framework to run .Net in a web browser.
-If we go to FSBolero docs, everything is pretty much similar.
-We can write F# in a client, we can have Full Stack application in F# as well.
+It is an F# wrapper around Blazor.
+Blazor is a Web Assembly framework to run .NET in a web browser.
+If we go to the FSBolero docs, everything is pretty much similar.
+We can write F# on a client, we can have a full stack application in F# as well.
 We can run mix mode using SignalR.
-Let’s not go into the details about that.
+Let's not go into the details about that.
 MSFT people are already trying hard to market Blazor + SignalR.

-So, the question arises, where one uses FSBolero?
+So, the question arises: where does one use FSBolero?
 It has Elmish, so does Fable.
 It can run F# on a client, so does Fable.
 So, why bother?

-FSBolero comes with loaded power of Web Assembly.
-If we are making a typical Elmish application with it then we might not be justifying all the power we get.
-There is a whole unreal engine that works in the web browser with help of Web Assembly.
-No, I m not going to run anything unreal with it.
+FSBolero comes with the loaded power of Web Assembly.
+If we are making a typical Elmish application with it, then we might not be justifying all the power we get.
+There is a whole Unreal Engine that works in the web browser with the help of Web Assembly.
+No, I'm not going to run anything unreal with it.

 type Model = { currentTensor: Tensor }